coreyt/aspellall/README.md

-# aspellall
+# autoaspell
-Uses aspell library to automatically fix misspellings in a file
+Uses aspell library to fix misspellings in a file automatically without intervention.